🐝 Get Free Delivery With 3 Or More Jars 🐝

 Bees

 Instead, bumblebees will store their excess food in small pots made from pollen and nectar, which they seal with a small amount of wax.
-Honey bees, on the other hand, produce large quantities of honey by collecting nectar from flowers and storing it in the honeycomb cells of their hive.
+Unlike honey bees, bumblebees do not create excess honey for long-term storage.
+Honey bees, on the other hand, focus on honey production by collecting nectar from flowers and storing it in the honeycomb cells of their hive.
 They also add enzymes to the nectar to break down the sugars and reduce their moisture content, which helps to preserve it as honey.

 Honey